giopolykra/Deco_Profiles/README.md

 # To do:
 - [ ] Declutter the code.
 Move functions from index.html
 - [ ] Change the gas_loading_descend function so that you can have a stop for gas changing at descend
-- [ ] Keep the position of certain divs as the window changes width
+- [ ] Keep the position of certain dives as the window changes width
 - [ ] Implement the option for Gradient factors and M-values
 - [ ] Fix login issues
-- [ ] Add a line for the cretical no-decompression ceiling in the same plot
+- [ ] Add a line for the critical no-decompression ceiling in the same plot
 - [ ] Fix the conservatism for the rule of 3rds and rule of halves